Defining operations for protected actions - PingOne Cloud Platform - PingOne Services - PingOne Authorize - PingOne

 4. Click the toggle to change whether all or any of the scopes must be authorized:

-• All: The default option.
-This allows access if a client is authorized for all of the scopes.
+• All (default): Allows access if a client is authorized for all of the scopes.
 This is equivalent to adding a Boolean AND operator between scopes.

 • Any: Allows access if a client is authorized for any of the scopes.
 This is equivalent to adding a Boolean OR operator between scopes.